UniversalDependencies/docs/_ruc/dep/flat-num.md

 udver: '2'
 ---

-The `flat:num` subtype of the [flat]() relation is used to connect parts of a multiword numeral that are not linked by coordination.
+The `flat:num` subtype of the [flat]() relation is used to connect parts of a multiword numeral not linked by coordination.

 Elements that are connected by a conjunction are instead analyzed using [conj]() and [cc]().